 Different types of decisions require different levels of consensus in sectional title schemes.
 The general principle is that the more the decision affects the members of the body corporate (from a financial perspective), the higher the level of consensus is required.
-In the next series of articles, I will deal with the different types of resolutions, namely ordinary resolutions; special resolutions; and unanimous resolutions in sectional title schemes.
+In the next series of articles, I will deal with the different types of resolutions, namely a sectional title unanimous resolution, ordinary resolution; and special resolution.

-How to take a unanimous resolution in a sectional title scheme
+How to take a sectional title unanimous resolution

 Unanimous resolutions are defined in section 1 of the Sectional Titles Schemes Management Act 8 of 2011 (“the STSM Act”) as:

 - Passed unanimously by all the members of the body corporate at a meeting at which –

 - at least 80% calculated in both value and number, of the votes of all the members of the body corporate are present or represented; and